Across from Jonty’s neighbours in Mount Street we come to Club Row.

 George Hudson Walters, son of Trowell-born canal boatman John and Elizabeth (nee Hudson) died there in 1864, aged 18.

-Coalminer Samuel had married Eliza Lebeter in 1832 and the couple lived there with their children.
+Coalminer Samuel had married Eliza Lebeter on September 4th, 1832 and the couple lived there with their children.

 Their eldest child Joseph, coalminer, married Elizabeth Ann Lebeter, eldest daughter of Common coalminer James and Mary (nee Shaw) in May 1856 and lived as neighbour to his parents.
 He was at number 4, his parents occupying number 5.